 - Be aware of your child’s capacity for stimulation: Children all have a different threshold where they overload.
 Some children are particularly sensitive to noise, others to bright lights, others to crowds.
 When planning your child’s activities, think about how much they can manage at a time.

 - Give choices where you can.
-(But don’t offer choices in the middle of a tantrum; that’s overwhelming!)
+(But don’t offer choices in the middle of their screaming… if it’s a tantrum, giving choices will make them feel like they won; if it’s a meltdown, being asked to make choices is overwhelming!)

-- Watch for early cues: Notice when your child is reaching the end of her rope.
+- Watch for early cues of an impending meltdown: Notice when your child is reaching the end of her rope.
 Let her know that you’ve noticed – that helps her learn to recognize it for herself.
 Try distraction or a change of scenery.

 - Talk about meltdowns when they’re NOT having one.
 Ask your child to let you know when they have one coming on.
 (Note: it will be a while before they’re capable of that!)
 Praise your child when they’ve done a good job of calming themselves down – we want to reinforce their efforts at self-regulation.

-- Talk about and model, positive ways to manage feelings.
+- Talk about and model, positive ways to ask for what they want and to manage feelings.
 Use Emotion Coaching to build emotional IQ.

 Anatomy of a Tantrum – What Research Shows